wp-plugins/custom-header-images/readme.txt

 * Q: The Plugin is not displaying the header images correctly.
 What is wrong?
 * 1. The function code must be pasted into one of your template files, the best place in most cases of use is the bottom of header.php
 * 2. This Plugin uses conditional tags.
-Please make sure that your wp_query object has been loaded correctly, before the code is executed.
+Please make sure that your WP_Query object has been loaded correctly, before the code is executed.

+== Screenshots ==

+1. /assets/screenshot-1.png
+2. /assets/screenshot-2.png

 == Changelog ==

+= 1.1.0 =
+* Display Category Images by Default
+* Linked Header Images
+* Full Output customization
+* Exclude specified Post Types / Taxonomies from Header Image functionality
+* Internationalization

 = 1.0.2 =
 * Fixed Taxonomy editing bug